speasley/jquery.occasions/README.md

 <h1 id="logo" class="star-wars"><a href="/">Logo</a></h1>
 ```

 In your CSS, define the styles of the occasions that you wish to make use of.
 You are provided with supported style stubs in `jquery.occasions.css`.
-You may ignore the occasions that you do not want to use but their class name will still be added to your element.
+You may ignore the occasions that you do not want to use but their class names will still be added to your element.

 ##Options